Contact handles, duality, and sutured Floer homology: Triangle cobordisms

 (here, the second copy of $\bs'$ is a small Hamiltonian translate of $\bs'$, though we omit this from the notation).

 \begin{lem} The composition $F_3\circ F_2$ is chain homotopic to the change of diagrams map from $\CF(D_{\bs}(\cH))$ to $\CF(\cH)$. \end{lem}

 \begin{proof} The idea is simple: The map $F_2$ can be interpreted as a composition of 2-handle maps, and the map $F_3$ can be interpreted as a composition of 3-handle maps, for a collection of 4-dimensional 2-handles and 3-handles that topologically cancel.
-Thus, the induced composition is chain homotopic to the change of diagrams map, by the well-definedness of the sutured cobordism maps~\cite{JCob}.
+Hence their composition represents the transition map from naturality, by the well-definedness of the sutured cobordism maps~\cite{JCob}.